 HIV is most commonly transmitted through sexual behaviors and needle or syringe use.
 Risky sexual behaviors include having anal or vaginal sex with someone who has HIV without using a condom.
 People with another sexually transmitted disease (STD) are at increased risk of getting or transmitting HIV.
-It can also be spread when injecting drugs, if users share needles or works with someone who has HIV.
+It can also be transmitted while injecting drugs, if users share needles with someone who has HIV.
 The virus can live in a used needle up to 42 days.

 A few weeks after infection, some people experience a flu-like illness with fever, chills, rash, muscle aches, fatigue or sore throat.
 However, some people may not show any symptoms at all.
 These signs could be caused by other illnesses, but if you have these symptoms after a potential exposure to HIV, see a health care provider and tell them about your risk.

-If untreated, the HIV virus can allow opportunistic infections or cancers to take advantage of the weakened immune system, signifying the last stage of HIV, AIDS.
-AIDs, or Acquired Immunodeficiency Syndrome, is fatal without treatment and usually causes symptoms like chills, fever, sweats, weakness and weight loss.
+If untreated, the HIV virus can allow opportunistic infections or cancers to take advantage of the weakened immune system.
+This last stage of an HIV infection is known as AIDS or Acquired Immunodeficiency Syndrome.
+Without treatment, AIDS usually leads to death.
+Early symptoms of AIDS include chills, fever, sweats, weakness and weight loss.